Ted Baldry Tribute

 Ron shuttleworth may 2016 aged 84

-When Jim Shiell took up a Senior Lectureship at Northern Counties College in 1962, the Boys’ School was fortunate to secure Ron Shuttleworth as his successor and he was to lead the department with distinction for a decade.
-Fred Wilkinson summed up Ron’s contribution to the schools in the Allanian of 1972 celebrating the “high academic standards” that he maintained – indeed three boys from that period went on become professors in physics across three continents.
+The Boys’ School was fortunate to secure Ron Shuttleworth in 1962 as he was to lead the department with distinction for a decade.
+The then-headmaster summed up Ron’s contribution to the schools in the Allanian of 1972 celebrating the “high academic standards” that he maintained – indeed three boys from that period went on become professors in physics across three continents.
 Just as importantly, he noted that Ron’s “obvious concern for all his pupils, whatever their ability, his liveliness of mind and kindly sense of humour, his keen interest in both science and humanity, have won the respect of boys and colleagues alike.”
 Such pastoral commitment was shown well beyond his workplace and Ron was a leading figure in the Newcastle Samaritans for many years as well as putting his considerable practical skills to great use as a volunteer handyman at a local care home.
 Ron left Dame Allan’s to become Head of Science at the newly created Ponteland High School, and stayed there until his retirement while maintaining contact with his friends at Dame Allan’s, later being a regular attendee of “The Gallery” retired staff group.
 He was a great sportsman and at Dame Allan’s his “reputation stands high on the games field too” in both rugby and cricket, being an “opponent to be respected and a colleague to be welcomed in any company.”
 As a true Yorkshireman, brought up in Leeds and staying there to study physics at the university, Ron had represented Yorkshire as well as the RAF on the rugby field.
 He was a stalwart of the Ponteland Cricket Club, captaining the side for two seasons and scoring three centuries.
 In retirement he was a great bowls player even in the face of the onset of Alzheimer’s.
-With typical concern for others, Ron and Maria spoke out about coping with the disease.
+With typical concern for others, Ron and his wife spoke out about coping with the disease.
 Ron served with grace and humility throughout his life, being dedicated to family, teaching, sports teams, church work and voluntary services and many have cause to be thankful for his constancy, patience and compassion.
 His modesty and calm was evident and admired right to the end.
-Our thoughts are with Maria and the family.
+Our thoughts are with his wife and the family.
 Ron Shuttleworth 1932-2016, Head of Physics DABS 1962-72.

 Bill mackay may 2015 aged 90